Sha Na Na

-The group taped 97 episodes of the Sha Na Na music variety shows from 1977 to 1981 that were seen in worldwide syndication.
+The group taped 97 episodes of the Sha Na Na music variety shows from 1977 to 1981 that were seen – and still can be – in worldwide syndication.
 The shows, which featured Sha Na Na’s music, plus the group in comedy skits with special guests, further established the group’s credentials as a part of the landscape of rock & roll America.

 GREASE is still the word for Sha Na Na…